yale-cpsc-419-25sp/ButterRush/README.md

 *NOTE: This is optional, but in order to send emails you must set `MAIL_USERNAME` and `MAIL_PASSWORD` in your terminal.
 This requires setting up an app password to login to your email account.
 To do this, please follow the instructions from your email service provider (likely found within the "Security" section of your email account settings).
 After accomplishing this, please run `export MAIL_USERNAME="[your_email]"` and `export MAIL_PASSWORD="[your_email_app_password]"` to set the necessary environment variables.
 In the future, we will use a standard ButterRush address from which to send emails, so this is a temporary solution.*

 To run ButterRush, do `pip install -r requirements.txt`.
-Then, delete the current database if it is present (which would be named `butterrush.db`) and run `python3 init_db.py` to initalize the database.
+Then, delete the current database if it is present (which would be named `butterrush.db`) and run `python init_db.py` to initalize the database.
 Then, `python runserver.py [a valid port number]`.

 Example Buttery Login: